You know, I'm reminded that I forgot to mention Pol Pot.

 Yep.

-That's exactly and all those companies crashed.
+And all those companies crashed.

-But I've I've done it before.
+But I've done it before.

-I mean I could do it again.
+I mean, I could do it again.

-Uh this is still, I mean, this economy has not been destroyed.
+This is still, I mean, this economy has not been destroyed.

 This is still an economy where you can create your own job.